-Fresh off the back of last year’s silvery grey hair takeover, and following on from this summer’s obsession with pastel strands, may we present to you the ultimate fusion of all that’s cool in hair right now: balayage in all shades of lilac, lavender, and indigo.
-Currently racking up some 8000 fresh pins daily on Pinterest, the trend combines the soft technique of hand-placed highlights, with fashion’s hottest hue.
-Indeed, it’s the answer to a bold hair shakeup that all of us who normally “play it safe” have been waiting for.
+Fresh off the back of the silvery grey hair takeover, and following on from seemingly every summer’s obsession with pastel strands, may we present to you the ultimate fusion of all that’s cool in hair right now: balayage in all shades of lilac, lavender, and indigo.
+At one point it was racking up some 8000 fresh pins daily on Pinterest, and it's easy to see why.
+The trend combines the soft technique of hand-placed highlights, with fashion’s hottest hue.
+Indeed, it’s the answer to a bold hair shakeup that all of those who normally “play it safe” have been waiting for.

 Intrigued?
 To get the full lowdown on what’s involved and how much maintenance it all takes, we touched base with Hershesons colorist Katie Denn.